trbarrettjr/random-python/README.md

 ## pushover.py

 This will reach out and send a message using [pushover.net](https://www.pushover.net) service.
 This can be modified to allow for each purpose and even made into a class function.

+**Warning**: Please note that saving credentials in the application is not secure, please utilize some safe method to securely store and recall your credentials as needed.